-The Thai American National Internship Program is a once-in-a-lifetime experience for Thai American students to gain a firsthand look at the American government and political system in Washington DC, and to reflect on the role they, as future leaders, might play in strengthening the U.S.-Thai relationship.
+The Thai American National Internship Program (TANIP) is a once-in-a-lifetime experience for Thai-American students to gain a firsthand look at the American government and political system in Washington DC, and to reflect on the role they, as future leaders, might play in strengthening the U.S.-Thai relationship.

 Eight students will be accepted for this program.
 The students are responsible for all expenses related to the program (estimated to be approximately $2000) to include travel to Washington DC and return to home location; housing (inexpensive housing option available through the Royal Thai Embassy or on own); food; ground transportation throughout the program; and cultural and spending money.
 All participants must, after acceptance into the program, show proof of health insurance and sign a liability waiver.
 The Thai American Youth Political Leadership Awards sponsored by the Royal Thai Embassy will be given to three participants to cover expenses for the program.
 Interested participants must indicate their needs for financial assistance in the application form.